Neilhan2000/MiruHiru/README.md

 # **MiruHiru** <img align="right" src="https://img.shields.io/badge/version-1.0.7-green" /><img align="right" src="https://img.shields.io/badge/platform-Android-green" />
 **MiruHiru** is a multiplayer travel challenge App, users can explore the story and features of attractions through challenges on the MiruHiru map or create their own challenges to share with everyone.

 [<img align="center" src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" width="280" />](https://play.google.com/store/apps/details?id=com.neil.miruhiru)

 ## **Features**
+### (Every feature has a demo GIF, please be patient while it loads)

 + ### **Exploere New Challenges**
     You can find different types of challenges on the MiruHiru map, find what you are interested in and play with friends.

     ### **>> explore**
+    Click markers on map to see the challege details
+    Check the challenge description and user comments to see if it's a challenge you're interested in
+    ###
     <div>
     <img src="assets/explore_record.gif" height="280" />
     <img src="assets/screenshot_explore_card.png" height="280" />